Monash End-to-End Rural Cohort

-If you are interested in medical practice in rural or regional Australia once you graduate, the Monash Rural End-to-End program offers you the opportunity to experience those settings as part of your medical studies.
+If you are interested in medical practice in rural or regional Australia once you graduate, the Monash End-to-End Rural Cohort offers you the opportunity to experience those settings as part of your medical studies.

-The Monash Rural End-to-End program is a cohort of domestic graduate entry students within the Bachelor of Medical Science and Doctor of Medicine (MD).
+The Monash End-to-End Rural Cohort is a group of domestic graduate entry students within the Bachelor of Medical Science and Doctor of Medicine (MD).
 These students have the opportunity to undertake their medical degree in rural and regional Victoria through Monash Rural Health.

-Each year 30 of the 73 places within the graduate entry MD are set aside for students undertaking the Monash Rural End-to-End program.
+Each year 30 of the 73 places within the graduate entry MD are set aside for students undertaking the Monash End-to-End Rural Cohort.

 It’s the same Monash medical degree, but in a different location.

-As a Rural End-to-End student, you will complete the Monash graduate entry MD curriculum in rural and regional Victoria.
+As an End-to-End student, you will complete the Monash graduate entry MD curriculum in rural and regional Victoria.

 You will gain invaluable skills in clinical decision-making, patient safety, as well as enhanced research and professional practice skills to improve the health of our communities.